7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 13/exercise 5.md

 test() ->
-    timer:sleep(500),  %%Allow output from erlang shell startup to print.
+    timer:sleep(500),  %%Allow output from startup of the erlang shell to print.

     Funcs = lists:map(
               fun(N) ->